rlumpcoursera/RCleanDataProj/CodeBook.md

    resulting from the merging of the training and test data that is collected in the "Human Activity Recognition Using Smartphones Dataset".
-   The std and mean average values are presented on a per row basis for each subject and the actvity that was performed to create the data.
+   The std and mean average values are presented on a per row basis for each subject and each actvity that was performed to create the data.

 # Steps to Data Creation:
   * Merge test and training data found in the X_traia.txtn and X_test.txt files